-cNEDValue In More Detail
+cValue In More Detail

-In the previous section we have given an overview and demonstrated the basic use of the cNEDValue class; here we go into further details.
+In the previous section we have given an overview and demonstrated the basic use of the cValue class; here we go into further details.

 The stored data type can be obtained with the getType() function.
-It returns an enum (cNEDValue::Type) that has the following values: UNDEF, BOOL, DBL, STR, XML.
-UNDEF is synonymous with unset; the others have the obvious meanings.
-There is no separate QUANTITY type: quantities are also represented with the DBL type, which has an optional associated measurement unit.
-Note that LONG is also missing; the reason is that the NED expression evaluator currently (as of OMNeT++ 4.2) stores all numbers as doubles.
+It returns an enum (cValue::Type) that has the following values: UNDEF, BOOL, INT, DOUBLE, STRING, XML.
+UNDEF is synonymous with unset; the others correspond to data types: bool, int64_t, double, const char (std::string), cXMLElement.
+There is no separate QUANTITY type: quantities are also represented with the DOUBLE type, which has an optional associated measurement unit

-The getTypeName() static function returns the string equivalent of a cNEDValue::Type.
-The utility functions isSet() and isNumeric() check that the type is (not) UNDEF and DBL, respectively.
+The getTypeName() static function returns the string equivalent of a cValue::Type.
+The utility function isSet() returns true if the type is different from UNDEF; isNumeric() returns true if the type is INT or DOUBLE.

 '''

-cNEDValue value = 5.0;
+cValue value = 5.0;

-cNEDValue::Type type = value.getType(); // ==> DBL
+cValue::Type type = value.getType(); // ==> DOUBLE

-EV << cNEDValue::getTypeName(type) << endl; // ==> "double"
+EV << cValue::getTypeName(type) << endl; // ==> "double"

 '''

-We have already seen that the DBL type serves both the double and quantity types of the NED function signature, by storing an optional measurement unit (a string) in addition to the double variable.
-A cNEDValue can be set to a quantity by creating it with a two-argument constructor that accepts a double and a const char $\star$ for unit, or by invoking a similar two-argument set () function.
+We have already seen that the DOUBLE type serves both the double and quantity types of the NED function signature, by storing an optional measurement unit (a string) in addition to the double variable.
+A cValue can be set to a quantity by creating it with a two-argument constructor that accepts a double and a const char for unit, or by invoking a similar two-argument set() function.
 The measurement unit can be read with getUnit(), and overwritten with setUnit().
-If you assign a double to a cNEDValue or invoke the one-argument set (double) method on it, that will clear the measurement unit.
-If you want to overwrite the number part but preserve the original unit, you need to use the setPreservingUnit (double) method.
+If you assign a double to a cValue or invoke the one-argument set(double) method on it, that will clear the measurement unit.
+If you want to overwrite the number part but preserve the original unit, you need to use the setPreservingUnit(double) method.